rali-udem/jsRealB/IDE/README.md

     node jsRealB-IDE-repl.js en

 which displays a prompt indicating the version and the date the system was compiled, it also loads a default language lexicon and rule set.
-The second parameter is either `en`, `dme` or `fr` (the default) which indicates the initial realization language, `dme` is a larger English lexicon.
+The second parameter is either `en` or `fr` (the default) which indicates the initial realization language.

      ** jsRealB 2.0 (2019-11-25 21:17) Development Environment [help() for info]**
      English lexicon and rules loaded